 - Essentials: First Aid kit, Compass, Map (paper or an app like Alltrails), Flashlight/Headlamps

 - Hiking Poles – We don’t have any, and the Mist Trail was the first time I wished I had some!

 - Base Layer: Since we knew it would be hot, we hiked with a short sleeve shirt for my 11yo and a lycra/nylon tank for me

 - Then as needed, we added a non-cotton long-sleeve shirt

-- Insulated jacket (we love these Nano Puff jackets from Patagonia) – we ended up leaving these in the car as it was already getting warm.
+- Insulated jacket (we love the Nano Puff jackets from Patagonia.com) – we ended up leaving these in the car as it was already getting warm.

 - Rain/waterproof jacket (we brought these to keep us dry as we hiked past Vernal Falls.
 We got misted, but not wet so I think we would have stayed perfectly dry & warm with just a fleece).
 I bought the Rainwall jacket from REI for my son right before our trip

 - Hiking pants – we have a variety from Columbia, REI & Prana